 Indicator Related section B5.4 Description of practices used to promote environmentally preferable products and services when selecting suppliers, and how they are implemented and monitored.
-Adherence to Compliance Operation-Supply Chain Management B6: Product Responsibility General disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress.
-Adherence to Compliance Operation-Adherence to quality Adherence to Compliance Operation-Safe Production Management Adherence to Compliance Operation-Information security B6.1 Percentage of total products sold or shipped subject to recalls for safety and health reasons.
-Adherence to Compliance Operation-Adherence to quality B6.2 Number of products and service related complaints received and how they are dealt with.
-Adherence to Compliance Operation-Adherence to quality B6.3 Description of practices relating to observing and protecting intellectual property rights.
-Adherence to Compliance Operation-Information Security B6.4 Description of quality assurance process and recall procedures.
-Adherence to Compliance Operation-Adherence to quality B6.5 Description of consumer data protection and privacy policies, and how they are implemented and monitored.
-Adherence to Compliance Operation-Information Security
+Corporate Compliance Operation - Supply Chain Management B6: Product Responsibility General disclosure B6.1 B6.2 B6.3 B6.3 B6.4 B6.4 Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress.
+Corporate Compliance Operation - Quality Assurance and Customer Trust Corporate Compliance Operation - Safe Production Management Corporate Compliance Operation - Ensuring Information Security B6.1 Percentage of total products sold or shipped subject to recalls for safety and health reasons.
+Corporate Compliance Operation - Quality Assuranc and Customer Trust B6.2 Number of products and service related complaints received and how they are dealt with.
+Corporate Compliance Operation - Quality Assuranc and Customer Trust Description of practices relating to observing and protecting intellectual property rights.
+Corporate Compliance Operation - Ensuring Information Security B6.4 Description of quality assurance process and recall procedures.
+Corporate Compliance Operation - Quality Assuranc and Customer Trust B6.5 Description of consumer data protection and privacy policies, and how they are implemented and monitored.
+Corporate Compliance Operation - Ensuring Information Security

 Indicator Related section B7: Anti-corruption General disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to bribery, extortion, fraud and money laundering.
-Adherence to Compliance Operation-Integrity construction B7.1 Number of concluded legal cases regarding corrupt practices brought against the issuer or its employees during the reporting period and the outcomes of the cases.
-Adherence to Compliance Operation-Integrity construction Appendix I: Sustainability Data Statements B7.2 Description of preventive measures and whistle-blowing procedures, and how they are implemented and monitored.
-Adherence to Compliance Operation-Integrity construction B7.3 Description of anti-corruption training provided to directors and staff.
-Adherence to Compliance Operation-Integrity construction B8: Community Investment General disclosure Policies on community engagement to understand the needs of the communities where the issuer operates and to ensure its activities take into consideration the communities' interests.
-Co-construction of Harmonious Society B8.1 Focus areas of contribution (e.g. education, environmental concerns, labour needs, health, culture, sport).
-Co-construction of Harmonious Society B8.2 Resources contributed to the focus area (e.g. money or time).
-Co-construction of Harmonious Society
+Corporate Compliance Operation - Clean Operation and Responsibility B7.1 Number of concluded legal cases regarding corrupt practices brought against the issuer or its employees during the reporting period and the outcomes of the cases.
+Corporate Compliance Operation - Clean Operation and Responsibility Appendix I: Sustainability Data Statements B7.2 Description of preventive measures and whistle-blowing procedures, and how they are implemented and monitored.
+Corporate Compliance Operation - Clean Operation and Responsibility B7.3 Description of anti-corruption training provided to directors and staff.
+Corporate Compliance Operation - Clean Operation and Responsibility B8: Community Investment General disclosure Policies on community engagement to understand the needs of the communities where the issuer operates and to ensure its activities take into consideration the communities' interests.
+Social Responsibility and Community Building B8.1 Focus areas of contribution (e.g. education, environmental concerns, labour needs, health, culture, sport).
+Social Responsibility and Community Building B8.2 Resources contributed to the focus area.
+Social Responsibility and Community Building